joerodrig/debian-scaffold/README.md

 5. Adding personal information(NOTE: Maintain a snapshot that doesn't contain this information if you intend on sharing the setup)
   - [Set up Github ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
   - [Set up Github gpg key](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-new-gpg-key-to-your-github-account)
-  - Authenticate VM and Host machine to Tailscale
+  - Authenticate VM and Host machine to Tailscale: `sudo tailscale up` from VM
 6. Add the IP from your VM to your ssh config
 ```shell
 # File: ~/.ssh/config